bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

-Up until now, we haven\'t moved elements very far from wherever the web browser automatically places them, but as you\'ve probably noticed this has left our page very left side heavy.
-This is because, by default, elements are stacked one on top of the other, and they don\'t share horizontal space.
+Up until now, we haven&#39;t moved elements very far from wherever the web browser automatically places them, but as you&#39;ve probably noticed this has left our page very left side heavy.
+This is because, by default, elements are stacked one on top of the other, and they don&#39;t share horizontal space.
 With the float property, we can change this.

 The float property liberates an element from its automatic position and lifts it up to \"float\" on top of other elements in the direction you specify.
 You can specify float either right, left or the default of none.